Lake Rotoroa (Hamilton)

+Geography

 Lake Rotoroa formed, like most of the lakes in the central Waikato (Hamilton) basin, about 20,000 years ago, after the Waikato changed course to flow out at Port Waikato, rather than at Thames.
 It was a high-energy, braided river carrying large volumes of volcanogenic sediment (Hinuera Formation), which was deposited over and around a pre-existing hilly landscape to form an alluvial plain.
 In the process of depositing the alluvium, small basins were formed adjacent to the hills, and water then accumulated from local drainage and groundwater in these small basins.
 At Rotoroa, initially two small shallow lakes were formed with clear water in an embayment of the partially enclosing hills, a low spur off the hills separating them.
 Peat growth in the adjacent Rukuhia bog to the west and south then expanded and deepened as net precipitation increased as climate became warmer and wetter in the region, lifting regional water tables.
 The peat then encroached on to the alluvial dam holding in the two shallow lakes, forming a second storey barrier on top so that the two lakes coalesced into a single deeper lake with brownish peat-stained water, submerging the low spur.

 Innes Common, to the west, is 68 acre of former wetland, bought by the Domain Board to protect the lake and drained some time after 1883.
 It was named after the Innes family from 1956.

 Near the cafe, a shelter covers the old locomotive, F230, donated in 1957.

 On Ruakiwi Rd an ivy-covered memorial arch to Arthur Swarbrick, former chairman of the Hamilton Domain Board, dates from 1929.

 The lake is sometimes affected by cyanobacteria, due to its high nutrient levels.
 However, the eutrophic quality of the lake has improved since 1998 due to regrowth of macrophytes, such as charophytes.

+History

 In 1959, 11,000 L of sodium arsenate was poured in the lake to control weeds.
 Arsenic is still in the sediment and eating fish from the lake is not recommended; it is on Regional Council's contaminated sites list.
 Copper, lead, mercury and zinc also exceed the Australian and New Zealand Environment and Conservation Council (ANZECC) guideline value in parts of the lake.

 On 26 August 2021, the official dual name of the lake was standardised as Lake Rotoroa / Hamilton Lake, having previously been Lake Rotoroa (Hamilton Lake) since 1974.

 Sports

 Lake Rotoroa is a venue for many sports.

-At Innes Common, a park on the east side of the lake is the Waikato Hockey Association Sports Ground.
+At Innes Common, a park on the west side of the lake is the Waikato Hockey Association Sports Ground.